Andrea/andrea.github.io/_posts/2011-12-06-windows-phone-7-game-development-experience.markdown

   * Generally fast and non cluttered

 In general my perception of the phone has improved after trying it .
-And I have to add I m pretty impressed by the Zune software, it looks good, it worked flawlessly.
+And I have to add I'm pretty impressed by the Zune software, it looks good, it worked flawlessly.
 Comparing to iTunes and Samsung Kies it's way ahead.

 I like XNA, and the fact that it was so transparent to deploy a game to the phone was really nice.